Vandivier/afterecon/content/2015-06-17-4-ways-the-principle-of-charity-is-efficient.md

 ---
-title: 4 Ways the Principle of Charity is Efficient
+title: "4 Ways the Principle of Charity is Efficient"
 date: 2015-06-17 11:40:33
 author: John Vandivier
 ---